FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 When a Player runs out of HP, they're Downed not Dead, and to kill a Downed person, they either have to spend 2 continuous Rounds being Gripped by another creature, or spend 3 continuous Rounds drowning in water.

 # Character Creation Explained
-1) First off, use the following Character Sheet down below as your reference
+1) First off, use the following Character Sheet down below as your reference; use Google Docs, Microsoft Word, Notepad, or anything else you have if you need to.
 2)
 # Character Creation Sheet
 ## Stats